endobot43/CP-MODULES/README.md

 # CP-MODULES

-This is a compiled set of chart.js modules and chartist modules
+This is a compiled set of chart.js modules, chartist modules, and BS4 Components

+--> the 'assets' folder should reside at the same level as the .html documents.

+--> All HTML docs from this point forward will share the same assets folder --> be sure to update whenever a new html file is added to the series @ root.

 --> Chart.js and Chartist markup starts @ line 174.
 Look to the comments for style control and setting static values for display input valdation.